jon-jacky/home/commonplace.md

   there's a *huge* learning curve ..."

 - <https://news.ycombinator.com/item?id=22344083> - comments on "home-cooked" software -
+  "There is a gap in tooling, there are currently no good Hypercard-like tools that would allow to make 'personal software' and share it as recipes."

+  "Unfortunately there is an entire generation or two now of mainstream developers who never had the opportunity to experience things like Hypercard firsthand.
+It is always difficult to describe the full extent of the power of systems like it without being immersed in it, and we don't really have contemporary equivalents to make the case."

   "What's it take to get HyperCard back? ...
 Not just functionality, but ubiquity -- being a tool that every kid is one  click away from, nothing to install, no permission to ask, just start  learning..." - Response